Everyone is always talking about soft mattresses. “This mattress is the softest. That mattress is like a big, comfy cloud.”

-The Plank mattress is flippable so you get a firm side and an ultra firm side.
-Both sides were too firm for back sleeping, For stomach sleeping, they were both properly supportive.
+The Plank mattress is flippable, so you get a firm side and an ultra-firm side.
+Both sides felt too firm for back sleeping.
+For stomach sleeping, they were both properly supportive.

 I am a big fan of the Awara for stomach sleeping.
 However, the mattress is too firm for back and side sleeping.

 The GhostBed is a good match for me when I am back and stomach sleeping.
 It is supportive enough so that my hips don’t bow in when I am on my stomach.
 When I am on my back, my hips get to sink in just a bit.

 The Lull is a little bit too soft for me when I am stomach sleeping and too firm when I am side sleeping.
 When I am back sleeping, the mattress is fantastic.
 My hips sink in the right amount, and I feel nice lumbar support.